Trouble in Paradise (La Roux album): Music and lyrics

 "Cruel Sexuality" is about "10 different subjects linked together", and is built on a funky bassline and sunlit synthesisers.
 Alexis Petridis of The Guardian hailed the track as "the most sublimely euphoric exploration in recent pop history of the pressures placed by society on the individual who declines to define themselves as either straight or gay."
 The chillout ballad "Paradise Is You" is a "panic-prevention visualisation technique disguised as a love song", led by a piano and lush synth pads.
 Named after a sex club that Jackson saw while visiting the Montreux Jazz Festival in Switzerland, the mid-tempo disco song "Sexotheque" is about a man who ignores his girlfriend for seedier pleasures.
 "Tropical Chancer" is a disco and electro-calypso track that incorporates elements of reggae and dancehall, set against a Nile Rodgers-inspired funk guitar and echoing steel drums.
-The song tells the story of a Caribbean wide boy that Jackson has known for many years, whom she describes as the tropical version of Del Boy, a character from the British sitcom Only Fools and Horses played by David Jason.
+The song tells the story of a Caribbean wide boy that Jackson had known for many years, whom she describes as the tropical version of Del Boy, a character from the British sitcom Only Fools and Horses played by David Jason.

 "Silent Partner" is a seven-minute uptempo synth-pop song that employs a Hi-NRG bassline.
 Although some critics speculated that the song is about Langmaid's departure from La Roux, it directly addresses Jackson's issues with anxiety.
 "Let Me Down Gently" is a synth-pop ballad, described as a "slow-burning exercise in worry".
 The song opens with a "steady electronic beat bumping through the buzz", and after a brief moment of silence, it builds into a "euphoric, cathartic barnstormer, complete with skyscraping sax solo."
 The album's closing track, "The Feeling", was the first song recorded for the album.
 "I made this song at 4:00 in the morning when I couldn't sleep one night about four years ago, a long time ago, when I still lived at my parents' house", Jackson said.
 Lyrically, she summarised the song as a "guilty tale".